 Non-Cannabis COGS are costs related to the non-cannabis ingredients that go into producing your finished goods.
 This could be tracking ingredients used in the cultivation process like nutrients and planting supplies, or track ingredients related to processing or sales, like Sugar, Jars and Bags for packaging.

-To deduct Non-Cannabis inventory automatically as packages are created and track the COGS related to these ingredients, set up a Recipe as your Bill of Materials.
-You can follow these steps to create Recipes.
+To deduct Non-Cannabis inventory automatically as packages are created and track the COGS related to these ingredients, set up a Bill of Materials.
+You can follow these steps to create Bill of Materials (BOM).

 When does inventory get deducted?

-Ingredients are deducted as new packages are created from harvests, or a source package is split to convert from the source package’s item to a new item, Non-cannabis Recipes will deduct ingredients proportionally based on the packaged quantity.
+Ingredients are deducted as new packages are created from harvests, or a source package is split to convert from the source package’s item to a new item, Non-Cannabis BOMs will deduct ingredients proportionally based on the packaged quantity.